-For general information about elections, go to Department of Elections website, www.elections.virginia.gov (or call 804 864-8901 or 800 552-9745, 8 am to 5 pm weekdays.)
+For general information about voter registration and elections, go to Department of Elections website, www.elections.virginia.gov (or call 804 864-8901 or 800 552-9745, 8 am to 5 pm weekdays.)
 For information about the upcoming elections and updates due to the Coronavirus outbreak, go to your local Registrar’s website:

 City of Charlottesville Voter Registration and Elections

 Greene County Registrar

 Are You a registered voter in the State of Virginia?
 You can check your voter registration status by going to: https://www.elections.virginia.gov/ Or call the Virginia Department of Elections at (800) 552-9745.
 Or call the office of your local Registrar: Phone Numbers for area registrars:

 Most voters may submit an absentee ballot application online by going directly to the Department of Elections website: www.elections.virginia.gov (or call 804 864-8901 or 800 552-9745, 8 am to 5 pm weekdays).
 Due to COVID-19, it is strongly recommended that voters request a mailed absentee ballot using reason code 2A, “My disability or illness,” on the application.
 Registrars will also accept applications via regular mail and email: see links above to contact your local Registrar.
 For primary elections, please state on your application whether you would prefer a Democratic or Republican ballot.